SecureIdentityAlliance/osia/src/doc/functional/_dataaccess.rst

 -------

-.. py:function:: getPersonUIN(attributes)
+.. py:function:: queryPersonUIN(attributes)
     :noindex:

-    Retrieve UIN based on a set of attributes.
+    Query the persons by a set of attributes.
 This service is used when the UIN is unknown.

     **Authorization**: :todo:`To be defined`